 How do you get 3-player Speed?

-Speed is normally intended for two players only.
-If more players want to play, you need to adapt the game in multiple regards.
-It is recommended, for example, to add a second deck of cards to the game, and creating three build piles and side piles is helpful too.
+For a 3-player Speed, you must adapt the game in multiple ways.
+It is recommended to add a second deck of cards to the game.
+Creating three build piles and three side piles is also helpful.

-Can I draw a card from the side pile even if I did not run out of moves in Speed?
+Can I draw cards from the side pile even if I did not run out of moves in Speed?

 Other Similar Games to Speed (Our Guides)

-Are you looking for some exciting Speed alternatives?
-Here are our guides to a few card-shedding games you might also like:
+If you like Speed, here are our guides to a few more card-shedding games you should enjoy: